 About the author: Dr Jack Zoumaras is a Specialist Plastic Surgeon, Founder of Artiste Plastic Surgery and current Hon.
 Secretary of the Australian Society of Plastic Surgeons.

-Dr Jack Zoumaras is an expert on the face, a Facelift Plastic Surgeon based in Sydney, Australia.
+Dr Jack Zoumaras has a deep knowledge on the face, a Facelift Plastic Surgeon based in Sydney, Australia.

 Plastic Surgery comes from the Greek word plastikos meaning “to mold and to shape”